input-output-hk/plutus-community/docs/Plutus/Lectures/Cohort_03/Lecture_10.md

 The effect will be as sum up all the lovelace values contained in all the outputs that go to the specified address.

 Now we have to compile it to Plutus core script, and this is similar to what we have seen before.
-For staking it's, for whatever reason done a bit differently.
+For staking, it's for whatever reason done a bit differently.

 So if we look at module Ledger.Type.Scripts, there's this function wrap stake validator.